steveschult/penx-cloudflare/README.md

 ### Setup Cloudflare R2 bucket

-Run `npx wrangler d1 create penx-blog` to create a  Cloudflare D1 database.
+Run `npx wrangler r2 bucket create penx-bucket` to create a  Cloudflare R2 bucket.

 If success, you will get this response.